pnuehrenberg/vassi/docs/source/3_basic_usage.rst

     )
     y = dataset_train.encode(y)  # Encode the labels as integers

 Now, we can train a model on the subsampled dataset.
-For this basic example, we choose a :code:`RandomForestClassifier` from the :code:`sklearn.ensemble` `module <https://scikit-learn.org/stable/modules/ensemble.html#random-forests-and-other-randomized-tree-ensembles>`_.
+For this basic example, we choose a :class:`~sklearn.ensemble.RandomForestClassifier` from the :mod:`~sklearn` :mod:`~sklearn.ensemble` module.

 .. code-block:: python